-The Board continues to regularly engage with management on the Company's digital transformation.
-At every regularly scheduled Board meeting, the Board received updates from management on how the Company was developing and executing its strategy to build and expand its digital capabilities to deliver new and differentiated services grounded in deep understandings of how the Company's customers operate, including outcome-based solutions that address customers' needs to improve energy efficiency and reduce greenhouse gas emissions.
-The Board also met for a deep-dive review of the Company's OpenBlue software platform and key product lines that are being enhanced with digital technology to drive the Company's strategy.
-The Board applied the knowledge gained from these sessions to provide advice and oversight to management as it worked to refine and execute its strategy during fiscal year 2021.
+The Board frequently engages with management on the Company's digital transformation.
+At every regularly scheduled Board meeting, the Board received updates from management on how the Company was developing and executing its strategy to build and expand its digital capabilities to deliver new and differentiated services grounded in deep understandings of how the Company's customers operate, including outcome-based solutions that address customers' needs to improve energy efficiency, enhance security and reduce greenhouse gas emissions.

+During 2022, the Board toured one of the Company's chiller manufacturing facilities.
+This included a deepdive review of key product lines that are being enhanced with digital technology to drive the Company's digital strategy.
+The Board applied the knowledge gained from these sessions to provide advice and oversight to management.